chardma3/hardman-photo/README.md

 ## The Scope Plane

-When designing the page, I wanted the user to have a positive experience aka intuitive, easy and visually appealing.
+Whilst designing the page, I wanted the user to have a positive experience aka intuitive, easy and visually appealing.
 The user can navigate the website using the navigation bar that is always visible.
 The user can navigate to different sections easily and intuitively.

 ### Features planned: